 “is the mind.”
 So say, Buddha Shakyamuni, Patanjali, and a host of realized teachers of meditation and Awareness (male and female) through the centuries.
 How is the mind the root of phenomena, and why is this significant to a vipahsyana practice or to life?

-- the master Patanjali said, “Yoga (meditation training) is to still the patterning of consciousness.”
+- The master Patanjali said, “Yoga (meditation training) is to still the patterning of consciousness.”
 I.2.
 “Then, pure awareness can abide in its very nature.”
 I.3 “Otherwise, awareness takes itself to be the patterns of consciousness.
 I.4

 - Furthermore, Buddha Shakyamuni said, Where there is perception, there is ideation.
 Where there is idea, there is concept.
 Where there is concept, there is duality.
 Where there is duality, there is suffering.
 (I’m paraphrasing.)
-Through undoing the linkage of perception/self/emotion, one can undo the linage to suffering and limitation.
+Through undoing the linkage of perception/self/emotion, one can undo the linkage to suffering and limitation.

 Pure perception is called by many names in the Eastern traditions.
 Some are vajra chakshu, mahamudra, Awareness-as-It-IS, dharmakaya, rigpa, the Tao, Ishvara, clarity-emptiness, bliss-emptiness, shunyata overall, ultimate truth, Wisdom, liberation.
-These itemizations are levels of purer perception, per se; but such designation is impure unto itself.
+These itemizations are levels of purer perception, per se; but such a designation is impure unto itself.
 Therefore,